 We have created a system of raising livestock that relies upon the routine use of these crucial antibiotics.
 Baby pigs can be weaned earlier because antibiotics can control the stomach bugs that inevitably occur.
 Cattle can be fed unnatural high grain-based diets because antibiotics control the problems (liver abscesses and lameness) that these diets cause.
 With the help of antibiotics, chicken houses don’t have to be cleaned out between flocks and animals can be kept in larger groups with less space.
 Pig producers add antibiotics to the feed of older pigs even after numerous studies show they are not providing any benefit.
 It’s more about economics than about health--of both the animals and people alike.

 Who are we?

 The Keep Antibiotics Working Coalition (KAW), a national coalition of health, consumer, agricultural, environmental, humane and other advocacy groups dedicated to eliminating a major cause of antibiotic resistance: the inappropriate use of antibiotics in food animals.
-KAW is led by Food Animal Concerns Trust (FACT).
+KAW is led by FACT's Food Safety Program.

 Why should we care?

 The end result of all this overuse is antibiotic resistance, the spread of strains of bacteria that are no longer affected by these drugs.
 As resistance becomes more common, doctors have to use more dangerous and more expensive drugs to treat infections.
 As infections become more difficult to treat, longer and more frequent hospital stays are needed.
 Ultimately, more people die.
 This is just the beginning.
 In most cases doctors are still able to find a treatment that works, but too often it is already too late.
 The rate of infections that are antibiotic-resistant are rising.
 Without a serious change of course untreatable bacterial infections may once again be a regular part of life.
 For this reason, it is absolutely necessary that we protect and preserve the antibiotics we now have--not just for us, but also for future generations.